ka9cql/ATS-25X2/README.md

 I haven't yet gotten the set-frequency commands going.
 Right now the radio won't respond to anything you send it.

-Another note: If the radio does not connect to WiFi it will tie up the radio, considerably, and make the front dial seem unresponsive.
-So your best bet is to ENSURE you connect, and STAY CONNECTED to the WiFi access point that is hard-coded into this firmware.
+Another note: If the radio does not connect to WiFi it will tie up the radio, considerably, and make the front panel and dial seem unresponsive.
+So your best bet is to ENSURE that you can connect, and STAY CONNECTED to the WiFi access point that is hard-coded into this firmware.

-I will look into making this setting user-configurable, but that is likely quite a way off.
-In the mean time, I might try to lessen the impact of disconnection from WiFi.
+I will look into making this setting user-configurable, but that is likely quite a ways off.
+In the mean time, I might try to lessen the impact of the device being disconnected from its hard-coded WiFi access point.

-SIDE NOTE: When using an Arduino IDE, set the board to "ESP23 Dev Module", and you should be fine.
+DEVELOPER'S NOTE: When using an Arduino IDE, set the board to "ESP23 Dev Module", and you should be fine.
+I haven't found anything special about the "WROOM-32" - so far - that this program has issues with.
+(I will add more notes along the way!)

 Cheers!